How to lay concrete

-- You should plan to use ready-mixed concrete within two hours; otherwise, if it dries too quickly it may cause cracks.
-You should dispose of any material left after 2 hours.
+- You should plan to use ready mix concrete within two hours; otherwise, if it stiffens too much you may not be able to use or lay it

 - Spirit level

 or wacker plate